ncentola/modeling_framework/README.md

 * Create a class_dict where the key is the class and the val is a list of keys to join on
 * Build some modeling data
 * Create a model wrapper and train a model
+* Get some new data
+* Pass a trained model and new data to a Scorer
+* Make predictions
 * ????
 * PROFIT